 Margaret and her husband, Will, a New York State Assemblyman, currently reside with their two boys in Pulaski, New York.

 As a local entrepreneur with 20+ years of health and wellness business expertise, Ed Alberts is passionate about extraordinary customer service and attention to detail.
 Alberts believes in mentoring and cultivating the right people to drive success in business.
 His Navy background and training in engineering offers expertise in creating systems for operational success.

 As a “serial” entrepreneur, Ed Alberts excels in management consulting and business strategy.
 He currently owns several businesses with locations spread throughout Central New York and the greater New York City area including Riverwalk Oswego, F45 Training, Rehab Resources, Little Lukes Childcare Centers, WIRED Telcom, Strategic Domains, Oswego Hospitality Group, and RELAX The Spa.

 Ed is a graduate of the United States Naval Academy with a degree in Mechanical Engineering and has a Master of Science in Management and a Master of Business Administration from the State University of New York at Oswego.

-Ed Alberts currently serves as Vice-Chair of the Oswego Health Board of Directors, Chair of the Oswego Health Foundation Board, and Chair of the Oswego Health Comprehensive Campaign.
+Ed Alberts currently serves as Chair of the Oswego Health Board of Directors, and member of the Oswego Health Foundation Board of Directors.